luciaprofeta/rockstorock/_tabs/about.md

 My scientific work focuses on:

 - Low-temperature thermochronology (Apatite Fission Track)
+- Tectonics, geochemistry, and petrology
 - Surface processes and landscape evolution
-- Tectonics, geochemistry, and petrology
+- Paleoenvironments and the reconstruction of Earth’s dynamic history
 - Integrating field observations with laboratory data
-- Paleoenvironments and the reconstruction of Earth’s dynamic history
+- Geoinformatics and open data

 Across each of these domains, I aim to build clear, reproducible workflows that support collaborative science.